moby/moby/docs/contributing/test.md

 You can also use the `TESTFLAGS` environment variable to run a single test.
 The flag's value is passed as arguments to the `go test` command.
-For example, from your local host you can run the `TestBuild` test with this command:
+For example, from your local host you can run the `TestValidateIPAddress` test with this command:

 ```bash
 $ TESTFLAGS='-test.run ^TestValidateIPAddress$' make test-unit